vdavios/indoor-positioning-app/README.md

      o If you have a concrete bug report for IAmWatchingYou please start an issue on the github repository, specifying the bug

-     o If you want to participate in actively developing Apache please send an e-mail to vas.davios@gmail.com
+     o If you want to participate in actively developing IAmWatchingYou please send an e-mail to vas.davios@gmail.com